 Here’s my guide to visiting the ravishing Musée Marmottan Monet in Paris.
-The Marmottan Monet is the premiere destination for Impressionism in Paris.
-If you’re an art lover, the Musee Marmottan is a must visit museum in Paris.
+After the Musee d’Orsay, the Marmottan is the premiere destination for Impressionism in Paris.

 I own a book from that bygone period, given to me by an artistic boyfriend, The Great Book of French Impressionism.